shuienko/aweather/README.md

 ## About

-This project is the result of my long time struggle to find clean weather forecast for astrophotography.
+This site comes from my long-time struggle to find a clean, no-nonsense weather forecast for astrophotography.

-The one that gives simple answer to the simple question: "Is weather good for astrophotography tonight/next 3 hours/tomorrow/etc.?"
+I wanted something that answers one simple question: "Is the weather good for astrophotography tonight, in the next 3 hours, or tomorrow?"

-So here it is.
-Ultra-minimalistic weather forecast for astrophotographers.
+So, here it is – an ultra-minimalist weather forecast built specifically for astrophotographers.

-No humidity, no precipitation, no pressure or dew point.
+No humidity, no precipitation, no pressure, or dew point to fuss over.

-Just cloud cover and wind speed.
-And a clear status Good/Bad.
-From my experience this is all that matters.
+Just cloud cover, wind speed, and a simple "ok" when conditions are good.
+From my experience, that's all that really matters.

 All information comes from [Open-Meteo.com](https://open-meteo.com/) API.